 Filebeat is quite simple to configure.
-In the Prospectors section, you will be required to specify the path to the log file you wish to “harvest” and subsequently export into ELK.
+In the Inputs section (remember, “Inputs” were formerly called “Prospectors”), you will be required to specify the path to the log file you wish to “harvest” and subsequently export into ELK.

 But what happens when you want to track multiple log files?

-This requires configuring a prospector for each log type, and while this is not a pitfall in itself, it does add additional points of failure when configuring Filebeat.
+This requires configuring an input for each log type, and while this is not a pitfall in itself, it does add additional points of failure when configuring Filebeat.

 Filebeat is an extremely lightweight shipper with a small footprint, and while it is extremely rare to find complaints about Filebeat, there are some cases where you might run into high CPU usage.

 One factor that affects the amount of computation power used is the scanning frequency — the frequency at which Filebeat is configured to scan for files.
-This frequency can be defined for each prospector using the scan_frequency setting in your Filebeat configuration file, so if you have a large amount of prospectors running with a tight scan frequency, this may result is excessive CPU usage.
+This frequency can be defined for each input using the scan_frequency setting in your Filebeat configuration file, so if you have a large amount of inputs running with a tight scan frequency, this may result in excessive CPU usage.

 Summing It Up